Association for Behavior Analysis International

 The mission of the Association for Behavior Analysis International (ABAI) is “to contribute to the well-being of society by developing, enhancing, and supporting the growth and vitality of the science of behavior analysis through research, education, and practice.”
 In education, ABAI’s main objective is to recruit and train individuals well versed in the science and application of behavior analysis.

 Since 1993, ABAI has been accrediting quality higher-education programs at the bachelor's, master's, and doctoral levels.
-In recent years, ABAI has also been verifying course sequences (VCS) for institutions offering coursework to individuals seeking BCBA and BCaBA credentials and/or a certificate of coursework completion of Culturo-Behavior Science (CBS).
-ABAI supports academic training programs through the work of the ABAI Accreditation Board and ABAI Verified Course Sequences Board.
-ABAI offers four types of designations for higher education programs worldwide: 1) Accreditation, 2) Recognition, 3) Verified Course Sequence, and 4) Concentration.
+From 2018 to 2025, ABAI oversaw the verified course sequence (VCS) system.
+Lastly, ABAI offers a Culturo-Behavior Science (CBS) Concentration.
+ABAI supports academic training programs through the work of the ABAI Accreditation Board and Tiered Model Recognition Committee.
+ABAI offers three types of designations for higher education programs worldwide: 1) Accreditation, 2) Recognition, and 3) Concentration.

 Accreditation